questoph/vocab-trainer/README.md

 # Vocabulary trainer

 This is a demonstration project developed in the context of the class "Computing culture.
 An introduction to Python programming for the humanities".
 It is built as a combination of scripts written in Python 3.7.
 The program can be used to enter, edit, and train words in different languages.
-For now, it runs completely in your shell.
+For now, it runs entirely in your shell.

 ## Functions